Sports commentator: Esports

 In video games, and particularly esports, commentators are often called shoutcasters; this term is derived from Shoutcast, an internet audio streaming plugin and protocol associated with the Winamp media player.
 They are also sometimes referred to as simply casters.

 United States

 Michael Kay, Ken Singleton, and Paul O'Neill serve as the announcers for most of the New York Yankee games on the YES Network.

 While sports broadcasts took place from 1912, Florent Gibson of the Pittsburgh Post newspaper broadcast the first sports commentary in April 1921, covering the fight between Johnny Ray and Johnny "Hutch" Dundee at the Motor Square Garden, Pittsburgh.

 One of the highest-paid sportscasters in the United States is Tony Romo, a former NFL quarterback and professional golfer who serves as lead color analyst for the NFL on CBS; Romo earns $17,000,000 per year for his contributions to the network.

-Jim Rome being the highest paid sports Broadcasters in The United States, making over 30,000,000 per year, Jim also has his own Sports talk show called The Jim Rome Show syndicated by CBS Sports Radio.
+Jim Rome is the highest paid sports commentator in the United States, making over 30,000,000 per year.
+Jim also has his own sports talk show called The Jim Rome Show syndicated by CBS Sports Radio.